-Óscar Mauricio Pachón, alias “Puntilla,” is a drug trafficker who controlled a criminal network descended from paramilitaries in Colombia’s strategic Eastern Plains region.
-He was arrested in February 2016 but was released in April 2017 under suspicious circumstances, and is currently on the run.
+Óscar Mauricio Pachón, alias “Puntilla,” was a drug trafficker who controlled a criminal network descended from paramilitaries in Colombia’s strategic Eastern Plains region.
+He was arrested in February 2016 but was released in April 2017 under suspicious circumstances.
+He was killed in 2018 in a shootout with Colombian police in Medellín.

 Pachón was for years an obscure character who worked his way through the ranks of the country’s biggest cartels before finally taking over the drug trafficking empire of kingpin Daniel “El Loco” Barrera and command of the criminal armed groups the Meta Bloc (Bloque Meta) and Liberators of Vichada (Libertadores de Vichada), now collectively referred to as the Puntilleros.